microphone Radio Days!

 Harriet Laird continues as General Manager.

-1970 WMTE studios relocate to new facilities on the third floor of the Savings Bank building in downtown Manistee.
+1970 WMTE studios relocate to new facilities on the third floor of the Savings Bank Building in downtown Manistee.

-WMTE-FM (later WRRK) takes to the air on 97.7 mHz from transmitter facilities on Radio Hill.
+WMTE-FM takes to the air on 97.7 mHz from transmitter facilities on Radio Hill.
 A Gates transmitter is used with an FM antenna mounted on the AM tower.
 AM transmitter power is now 1000 watts day and night.

 c.1977-78 WMTE/WRRK studios relocate to the upper floor of the Ramsdell building at the corner of River and Maple Streets in downtown Manistee.